 Flavour varies in flavour between varieties and growing conditions.
 The edible bulb, or “head” of garlic grows beneath the ground.
 The bulb is made up of sections called cloves, each encased in its own parchment-like membrane.
 Wild garlic is strong in flavour, and thus less is required in recipes.
 Likewise, Balinese garlic cloves are considerably smaller and less pungent than many Western Garlics, and so recipes may need to be adjusted accordingly.

 In Asia, it is available in different varieties, some with very white papery skin, some with pink and white skin and some creamy in colour.
-Choose cloves that are about 1 cm wide, otherwise adjust the quantity as you will find that some cloves are up to 2.5 cm wide.
-My rule of thumb is to add the amount of garlic that you are comfortable with, depending on the seemingly strength of the recipe.
+Choose cloves that are about 1 cm long, otherwise adjust the quantity as you will find that some cloves are up to 2.5 cm long.
+My rule of thumb is to adjust to the amount of garlic that you are comfortable with, depending on the strength of the garlic you are using and the relative amount required in the recipe.

 Store fresh garlic in an open container away from other foods in a cool dark place.
-Unbroken bulbs will kept for up to 8 weeks.
+Unbroken bulbs will kept for up to 8 weeks, although I have had heads of garlic last 3 months in good conditions.
 Individual cloves will keep 3 to 10 days once separated from the head.

 Garlic is usually peeled before cooking, although baking or roasting garlic heads yields a delicious way of eating garlic.
 To peel easily, crush a clove with the side of a wide knife and the clove can be removed easily from the skin.
 Crushing, shopping, pressing and pureeing garlic releases more of its essential oils and provides a sharper, more assertive flavour than slicing or leaving it whole.
 A whole head of garlic can be minced in a food processor to keep on hand for instant use.
 Separate into cloves and cut off each end.
-Process one head at a time, unpeeled, then refrigerate in a covered jar for up to 1 week.
+Process one head at a time, unpeeled, then refrigerate in a covered jar.
+It will keep for ages.
 1 teaspoon of minced garlic is the same as 1 clove.

 In Indian Food